daquezad/NSO-hands-on-labs/doc/docs/day1.md

 RP/0/RP0/CPU0:xr-1#
 ```

->Note:
+!!!
+Note
->NTP configuration is not supported on XRd.
+	NTP configuration is not supported on XRd.
 Need a different scenario!

 ## 1.7 - Create a Simple NSO Service